Vegan Southern Green Beans and Potatoes

 - Season with salt and pepper and enjoy!

-- Remove the cover of the saucepan and cook on medium-high until liquid has reduced to your desired amount.
+Remove the cover of the saucepan and cook on medium-high until liquid has reduced to your desired amount.

-Other Vegan Southern Recipes To Prepare
+Other Vegan Southern Recipes You’ll Love

 - Vegan Gumbo Recipe